SAGEEP 2025/MRM Luncheons/Conference Events/Activities

 MONDAY, April 14

-Outdoor Equipment Demonstrations GAINS Participants are invited to join fellow SAGEEP/MRM attendees for this outdoor opportunity to view demonstrations and talk to equipment and service providers exhibiting at SAGEEP/MRM.
-Monday, April 14, 2025 4:30pm - 6pm
+New this year: GAINS Participants are invited to join fellow SAGEEP/MRM attendees for this opportunity to view demonstrations outdoors and talk to equipment and service providers exhibiting at SAGEEP/MRM.

-Student Event Monday, April 14, 2025 EEGS' Education Committee and the Denver Branch of the American Society of Civil Engineers have teamed up to co-host this student-oriented event (with all SAGEEP/MRM attendees welcome!).
-Thanks to our sponsors, all attendees can attend this event free of charge!
-7pm - 9 pm
+EEGS' Education Committee and the Denver Branch of the American Society of Civil Engineers have teamed up to co-host this student-oriented event (with all SAGEEP/MRM attendees welcome!).
+Thanks to our sponsors, IRIS Instruments and the ASCE Denver Branch, all attendees can attend this event free of charge!
+You won't want to miss the "Networking Bingo" competition - there'll be a grand prize awarded to the first person to complete their bingo card!
+Meet at The Lobby - 2191 Arapahoe St. in downtown Denver near Coors Field.
+The Lobby resides in a red brick Victorian masterpiece (the 18911 Paris Hotel building) and beautifully balances vintage elegance and Denver’s contemporary character.

 TUESDAY, April 15

-Tuesday April 15, 2025 “Pitfalls of Crime Scene Processing and Testifying”.
-Speaker: Clark Davenport
+Luncheon: Tuesday April 15, 2025 “Pitfalls of Crime Scene Processing and Testifying”.
+Speaker: Clark Davenport Time: 12:00 Noon - 1:30pm

 Crime scene processing, including geophysical surveying, is a critical component of criminal investigations, yet it is fraught with potential pitfalls that can undermine the integrity of the investigation and the subsequent legal proceedings.
 Mr. Davenport's presentation will outline key issues requiring meticulous adherence to legal standards, clear communication, and maintaining professional integrity at all stages of the investigative and judicial processes and share the challenges with testifying on the results of crime scene processing.